shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 Since our PostgreSQL server is not recompilable, it’s not really possible to use **BDR** and **PgCluster** because they require additional plugins. **rubygrep**, on the other hand, seems to be a dead project without any successful usage proof.

-For the above stated reasons, **Bucardo** ended up being the most attractive option and in the next paragraph I will illustrate why.
+For the above-stated reasons, **Bucardo** ended up being the most attractive option and in the next paragraph, I will illustrate why.

 ## WTF is Bucardo